What is a bone density test?

 - In some cases, you may stay dressed but will be asked to remove all metallic objects, such as belt buckles, zippers, coins, keys, jewelry, dental appliances, and eye glasses.
 In other cases, you will be given a gown to wear so that no buttons, zippers, or hooks will interfere with the imaging process.

 - You will be positioned on an X-ray table, lying flat on your back.
 Your legs will be supported on a padded box which helps to flatten the pelvis and lumbar spine.

 - Under the table, a photon generator will pass slowly beneath you, while an X-ray detecting camera passes above the table parallel to the photon generator beneath.
 Together, they project pictures of the lumbar spine (lower back) and hip bones onto a computer screen.
 You will be asked to stay very still and may be asked to hold your breath for a short time in order to get a very clear picture.

-- The computer will calculate the amount of photons that are not absorbed by the bones to determine the bone mineral content.
-The bone mineral density will then be calculated by the radiologist.
+- The radius, a bone in your forearm, or your heel may be scanned depending on your healthcare provider's request.
+The computer will calculate the amount of photons that are not absorbed by the bones to determine the bone mineral content.
+The bone mineral density will then be calculated by the healthcare provider.

 The entire scan takes about 30 minutes.
 A portable scan that checks only your forearm, finger, hand, or foot, takes a bone density reading in a few minutes.

 While the bone densitometry procedure itself causes no pain, the movements of the body parts being examined may cause some discomfort or pain, particularly if you have recently had surgery or an injury.
 The technologist will use all possible comfort measures and complete the procedure as quickly as possible to reduce any discomfort or pain.